imldresden/GIAnT/README.md

 $ avconv -i 2016.03.17-151215-input.mp4 -vcodec h264 -g 1 2016.03.17-151215-output.h264
 ```

-The timestamp in the video filename is used for synchronization with the motion and touch data.
+The timestamp in the video filename is used for synchronization with the motion and touch data, so it's best to generate the video file name automatically.

 ## Starting  GIAnT